-The wine has a medium-plus finish and a balanced, a bit tart and seedy aftertaste.
+It has a long finish and a more or less balanced, bitter-seedy aftertaste.

-This is definitely a great Wine of Moldova and the overall rating says the same, with 90.7 points scored it is right there, among the best wines we’ve tasted so far.
+This is definitely a fine Wine of Moldova and the overall rating says the same, with 90.8 points scored it is right there, among the best wines we’ve tasted so far.
 Please click on the chart icon on the left in order to get to the wine rating page, where you can find all the wines we’ve tasted to date.